TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 The creation procedure comprises 2 steps to finalize the registration procedure.
 The first step is to create your ID using your smartphone wallet, the second is to create a portfolio on the Talao site associated with your ID.

-* The user connects to the site https://talao.co with his Desktop or his smartphone and is invited to download his wallet on his smartphone.
+* The user connects to the site https://altme.co with his Desktop or his smartphone and is invited to download his wallet on his smartphone.
 By starting his wallet, the user is required to accept the Terms & Conditions (this document) then generate or retrieve his decentralized identifier (DID).
 In the event that the user decides to generate a new identifier, he is invited to copy the 12-word recovery sentence of regeneration of his identifier in the event of loss of his smartphone

 * Verification of the e-mail address: Prior to the User registration for the Professional Digital Identity Service, Talao verifies the user's email address by sending an email containing a secret code.
-The user will be invited to obtain a first certificate proving his email (“EmailPass”) by connecting to the address https://talao.co/emailpass and giving his email then scanning a QR code.
+The user will be invited to obtain a first certificate proving his email (“EmailPass”) by connecting to the address https://altme.co/emailpass and giving his email then scanning a QR code.
 If the user has not confirmed the random code, the user is invited to restart the process to obtain this first certificate.
 Other methods of validating the user's email may be proposed.

 * Once this certificate has been obtained, the user can create his portfolio (“create an account”) by scanning the QR code displayed on his desktop or by clicking on the link in his browser on his smartphone.
 The site detects if the identifier of its wallet is that of an already existing portfolio if this is not the case the site proposes to create a new portfolio for this identifier by asking the user to indicate his name and his first name.

-* Verification of the decentralized identifier (DID) of the wallet: after scanning the QR code the user is invited to accept talao's access to his wallet and to present his email certificate (EmailPass).
+* Verification of the decentralized identifier (DID) of the wallet: after scanning the QR code the user is invited to accept altme's access to his wallet and to present his email certificate (EmailPass).
 If the signature of this attestation is not recognized, the user is invited to start the process again.

 * Creation and deployment of the portfolio: the site deploys the workspace.
 The user receives a user name by email for a possible connection without a smartphone.
 By default the password will be “identity” and in this case a random code will be systematically sent by email as a secondary authentication factor.
 However, we recommend that the user use the connection by smartphone (QR code or link) which is simpler, faster and more secure.